ferzkopp/RB4InstrumentMapper/README.md

 1. Configure the selected Pcap device:
    - Click the `Auto-Detect Pcap` button and follow its instructions.
    - If that doesn't work, then if you installed WinPcap, try installing Npcap instead, or vice versa.
-2. Configure the selected controller device for each guitar and drumkit:
-   - If you installed vJoy:
-     - Pick one of the vJoy devices that you configured for each instrument you will be using.
-   - If you installed ViGEmBus:
-     - Pick the `ViGEmBus Device` item in the dropdown for each instrument you will be using.
-One emulated Xbox 360 controller will be created for each instrument that has this selected.
+2. Select either vJoy or ViGEmBus in the Controller Type dropdown.
 3. Connect your instruments if you haven't yet.
-4. Assign the instrument ID for each instrument:
-   - Click the `Auto-Detect ID` button next to each ID field.
-     - Guitars should auto-detect automatically as they are constantly sending packets.
-Retry if duplicate IDs were detected (and rejected).
-     - Drums require an action such as a button press on the instrument you are assigning within 2 seconds after 'Auto-Detect' was clicked.
-5. Click the Start button.
+4. Click the Start button.
+Devices will be detected automatically.
-   - Note: launch *joy.cpl* to check Controller inputs.
-6. Map the controls for each instrument in Clone Hero:
+5. Map the controls for each instrument in Clone Hero:
    1. Press Space on the main menu.
-   2. Click the Assign Controller button and do an action on the instrument to be assigned.
+   2. Click the Assign Controller button and press a button on the instrument for it to be assigned.
-   3. Click the slots in the Controller column to map the controls for one of the instruments.
+   3. Click the slots in the Controller column to map each of the controls.
-   4. Repeat for Player 2 and 3.
+   4. Repeat for each connected device.
    5. Click `Done`.

-Selections and IDs are saved and should persist across program sessions.
+Selections are saved and should persist across program sessions.

+## Packet Logs

+RB4InstrumentMapper is capable of logging packets to a file for debugging purposes.
+To do so, enable both the `Show Packets (for debugging)` and `Log packets to file` checkboxes, then hit Start.
+Packet logs get saved to a `RB4InstrumentMapper` > `PacketLogs` folder inside your Documents folder.
+Make sure to include it when getting help or creating an issue report for packet parsing issues.

+Note that these settings are meant for debugging purposes only, leaving them enabled can reduce the performance of the program somewhat.

 ## Error Logs

 In the case that the program crashes, an error log is saved to a `RB4InstrumentMapper` > `Logs` folder inside your Documents folder.
-Make sure to include it when creating an issue report for a crash or when getting help for a crash.
+Make sure to include it when getting help or creating an issue report for the crash.

 ## References